This story is all about Nancy Grace, a detective and storyteller who finds clues from the past.

 This PDF resource includes this article, as well as accompanying activity ideas:

 - Archaeologists spend a lot of time and money digging up evidence from the past.
-We already have a pretty good idea of how people lived in the centuries before ours; do we really need to find out more or is there always something new and interesting to discover?
-Debate this as a class or in groups
+Is it time we just left it all in the ground?
+We already have a pretty good idea of how people lived in the centuries before ours; do we really need to find out more?
+Or is it always important to study evidence from the past?
+What do you think?

-- Imagine that you are the woman with gum disease from 4,000 years ago.
-Write a funny pretend recount of going to visit your Stone Age dentist.
+- Imagine you are Grace, the woman with gum disease from 4,000 years ago.
+Write a funny pretend recount of going to visit your stone-age dentist

 To find out more about The Week Junior and to download its free resources, please go to schools.theweekjunior.co.uk.